How to Tie Dye

 Be sure to wash items right after rinsing as colors can bleed into the white if they sit and will stain those areas.
 If you need to wait, it’s best to lay your item flat in the meantime so wet colors don’t run onto other parts of the fabric.

-You want to wash each item individually with nothing else in the machine.
-Set load to large, water to hot, and add a small amount of detergent.
+You want to wash each item individually or together with like-colored items with nothing else in the machine.
+Set load to normal, water to warm, and add a small amount of detergent.

-Dry each item individually as well without a dryer sheet.
+Dry together only the items that you washed together as well without a dryer sheet.
 Single items can stick to the wall of the dryer so if you have a tennis ball, you can throw it in with the item to ensure it dries all the way.

 Wash your creations individually for the next couple washes to prevent remaining dye from staining other items.